Baramati: Babuji Naik Wada

 In 1743, Babuji Naik built a magnificent fort on the banks of river Karha flowing through Baramati city.
-This fort is a glorious witness to the history from Bhimathadi to Baramati.
+This fort is a glorious witness to the history of Bhimathadi to Baramati.
 With this in mind, the castle will be renovated.
 A museum will be set up in this palace and it will reveal the biography of Babuji Naik from 1743 to 1780.
-Tourists will also get to see the social, cultural and historical events from 1780 to 2014 and the historical stone inscriptions in Baramati taluka.
+Tourists will also get to see the social, cultural, and historical events from 1780 to 2014 and the historical stone inscriptions in Baramati taluka.
 The ramparts of the fort will be repaired and tourists will be able to walk on the ramparts.
-At the same time, the collapsed area of the bastion, the town hall and the main entrance will be rebuilt.
+At the same time, the collapsed area of the bastion, the town hall, and the main entrance will be rebuilt.

 Bhigwan Bird Sanctuary

 Bhigwan is a small town 25 km from Baramati.
 It can be reached from Bhigwan by state transport bus from Baramati.
 Bhigwan bird sanctuary is 10 km away from Bhigwan town but it is difficult to reach by public transportation.
-There are two places with several type of migratory birds: Diksal and Kumbhargaon.
+There are two places with several types of migratory birds: Diksal and Kumbhargaon.
 There is a dam called Ujani.
-The backwater is spread in nearest parts of the villages.
+The backwater is spread in the nearest parts of the villages.
 These birds can be found around this backwater area of Diksal.
 Diksal is 7 km away from Bhigwan.
 Small fishing boats can be hired for watching more birds.
 An outdoor activity where tourists look for pink flamingos and more at the Bhigwan bird sanctuary on a full-day tour from Pune.
 In addition to seeing a variety of India's bird species, visit the historic Bhuleshwar Temple along the way.